 Commonly used in schools and universities, loose-leaf filler paper features printed horizontal lines and pre-punched holes, suitable for note-taking and writing assignments.
 It is designed so as to fit into binders and files, thereby allowing easy insertion and removal as and when required.

 There you have it- 35 paper types and the properties which make one different from the other.
 Who would have thought there could be so many different papers around the world?
-And this list contains just a fraction of the types of paper out there!
+This list contains just a fraction of the types of paper out there!

 But as every description mentioned, manufacturing paper uses a lot of wood, fibers, and synthetic materials.
 As such, the paper industry is the fifth largest consumer of energy and contributes 40% of waste in the US.